Aloe Vera Face Cream DIY

 The only way to use pure Vitamin C (therefore “L-ascorbic acid”) effectively is to use it right away and make a new serum all the time.

-This is why the recipe of today, unlikely all the cream recipes I have shown before, is not in 100 gr but it is in very small amounts: because you will have to make it anew every time you want it 🙂
+This is why the recipe of today, unlike all the cream recipes I have shown before, is not in 100 gr but it is in very small amounts.

 (first part)